intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 {{VIABILITY}} all apply to the topics discussed in this document.

-The use of protocol features, extensions, and versions can already allow fingerprinting.
+The use of protocol features, extensions, and versions can already allow fingerprinting {{?PRIVCON=RFC6973}}.
 Any techniques that change parameters  in any way, including but not limited to those discussed in this document, can affect fingerprinting.
 A deeper analysis of this topic has been deemed out of scope.